-The Gal/GalNAc lectin heavy subunit allows Entamoeba species to adhere to cells by binding to Galactose (Gal) and N-acetyl-D-galactosamine (GalNAc) on their membranes (Ravdin & Guerrant 1981).
-Whilst there are only two E. dispar genes in this family, expansions exist in both E. histolytica and E. moshkovskii, as well as an expansion in E. invadens containing approximately twice as many sequences (Figure S2a).
-The genes in the expanded E. invadens clade are significantly more diverse than the genes in the other two expanded species (based upon branch lengths compared with E. histolytica, p-value < 0.001; compared with E. moshkovskii, p-value = 0.045).
+N-acetyl-p-galactosamine (GalNAc) on their membranes (Ravdin and Guerrant 1981).
+Although there are only two E. dispar genes in this family, expansions exist in both E. histolytica and E. moshkovskii, as well as an expansion in E. invadens containing approximately twice as many sequences (supplementary fig. S2a, Supplementary Material online).
+The genes in the expanded E. invadens clade are significantly more diverse than the genes in the other two expanded species (based upon branch lengths compared with E. histolytica, P-value < 0.001; compared with E. moshkovskii, P-value = 0.045).

-The intermediate and light subunits of the Gal/GalNAc lectin offer considerably fewer differences than the heavy subunit (Figure S2b and S2c).
+The intermediate and light subunits of the Gal/GalNAc lectin offer considerably fewer differences than the heavy subunit (supplementary fig. S2b and c, Supplementary Material online).
 The intermediate subunit group contains an E. invadens expansion only, raising the number of E. invadens genes above the number of genes seen in the other species (mean branch length: 2.962247; s = 1.610896).
 The light subunit family, meanwhile, contains two E. invadens expansions and a smaller expansion in both E. dispar and E. histolytica, but no expansion in E. moshkovskii.
-Again, the E. invadens expansions are more variable than those of E. histolytica (p-value = 0.002) and E. dispar (p-value = 0.002).
+Again, the E. invadens expansions are more variable than those of E. histolytica (P-value = 0.002) and E. dispar (P-value = 0.002).

-Interestingly, all of the E. invadens genes encoding Gal/GalNAc lectin heavy subunits have orthologues in the other 3 species.
-Given that E. invadens is capable of causing amoebic infections in a variety of reptilian hosts, one can theorise that the variable Gal/GalNAc lectin heavy subunits are a key family in allowing E. invadens to do so.
+Interestingly, all of the E. invadens genes encoding Gal/ GalNAc lectin heavy subunits have orthologs in the other three species.
+Given that E. invadens is capable of causing amoebic infections in a variety of reptilian hosts, one can theorize that the variable Gal/GalNAc lectin heavy subunits are a key family in allowing E. invadens to do so.
 However, regardless of target host, Gal/GalNAc lectin heavy subunit proteins share enough similarities to be considered orthologous.

 Conversely, there is a relative lack of heavy subunit sequences in E. dispar.
-As was suggested in the case of the BspA family, a paucity of proteins required for adherence to host cells may explain why symptomatic disease is seen so infrequently in this species (Diamond & Clark 1993; Ximénez et al. 2010).
+As was suggested in the case of the BspA family, a paucity of proteins required for adherence to host cells may explain why symptomatic disease is seen so infrequently in this species (Diamond and Clark 1993; Ximénez et al. 2010).
 A reduced complement of genes encoding proteins involved in host-parasite adherence suggests a diminished requirement for this type of protein, at least relative to the other species studied here.
 This could be a crucial characteristic of E. dispar that distinguishes it from its relatives.
 Furthermore, the relative lack of variability in the light and intermediate lectin subunits, when compared with the heavy subunit subfamily, suggests that the smaller subunits are less crucial to the success of amoebic infections than the heavy subunit.

-Cysteine proteases
+Cysteine Proteases

-The cysteine proteases can be divided into 3 subfamilies - A, B and C. In subfamily A (Figure S2d), there are more E invadens genes than there are genes from the other species, and a notably lower number of E dispar sequences.
-The higher number of E invadens genes is due to a lineage-specific expansion (mean branch length: 0.814269; S = 0.266459).
-A pseudogenous E invadens genes is due to dispar sequence, meanwhile, lies in a region syntenic to E. histolytica's CP-A5 (Willhoeft et al. 1999).
+The cysteine proteases can be divided into three subfamilies- A, B, and C. In subfamily A (supplementary fig. S2d, Supplementary Material online), there are more E. invadens genes than there are genes from the other species, and a notably lower number of E. dispar sequences.
+The higher number of E. invadens genes is due to a lineage-specific expansion (mean branch length: 0.814269; s = 0.266459).
+A pseudogenous E. dispar sequence, meanwhile, lies in a region syntenic to E. histolytica's CP-A5 (Willhoeft U, Hamann L et al. 1999).
 This gene has been shown to be important in the virulence phenotype of E. histolytica (Bruchhaus et al. 2003).
 There are no other E. dispar pseudogenes, whereas there are nine E. histolytica pseudogenes.